parksurk/DLND_Exercises/DL_PyTorch/README.md

 cd DLND_Exercises
 ```

-2. Create (and activate) a new environment, named `cv-nd` with Python 3.6.
+2. Create (and activate) a new environment, named `dlnd` with Python 3.6.
 If prompted to proceed with the install `(Proceed [y]/n)` type y.

 	- __Linux__ or __Mac__:
 	```
-	conda create -n cv-nd python=3.6
+	conda create -n dlnd python=3.6
-	source activate cv-nd
+	source activate dlnd
 	```
 	- __Windows__:
 	```
-	conda create --name cv-nd python=3.6
+	conda create --name dlnd python=3.6
-	activate cv-nd
+	activate dlnd
 	```

-	At this point your command line should look something like: `(cv-nd) <User>:CVND_Exercises <user>$`.
-The `(cv-nd)` indicates that your environment has been activated, and you can proceed with further package installations.
+	At this point your command line should look something like: `(dlnd) <User>:DLND_Exercises <user>$`.
+The `(dlnd)` indicates that your environment has been activated, and you can proceed with further package installations.

 3. Install PyTorch and torchvision; this should install the latest version of PyTorch.